 3. Janice and her siblings have worked hard to keep the whole family in one place this Christmas.
 Her mother did it, and now the job of non-stop cooking is in the hands of her brother, sister, and herself.

 4. Chris was the youngest of six children in a family of modest means.
 For them, the time was about baking, cooking, reading The Night Before Christmas, and waking up in chaos.

-Sherry grew up with one sister, but the extended family included seven and eight siblings per parent.
+5. Sherry grew up with one sister, but the extended family included seven and eight siblings per parent.
 Her family always made candies that went out to such community stalwarts as the letter carrier and the bus driver.
-Her family could not afford to buy many gifts, but they always had somewhere to go: their grandmother’s home.
-Now Sherry says she collects “lost souls” or people who cannot afford to go home for Christmas, like military singles, and the celebrate Christmas Day together.
+Her family could not afford to buy many gifts, but they always had somewhere to go: Their grandmother’s home.
+Now Sherry says she collects “lost souls” or people who cannot afford to go home for Christmas, like military singles, and they celebrate Christmas Day together.

 6. Sarah has a tradition of reading.
 She has collected twenty-five children’s Christmas books, both sacred and secular, over the years.
 She wraps them and puts them under the tree.
 Her children un-wrap a book and read it that night.
 She adds that some parents even number the books to schedule a time to read them appropriately if it is a long one.
 The first Christmas celebration Sarah’s family attends is the Christmas Viking Festival in Poulsbo, WA, which has St. Lucia coming on a Longboat with torches.